addibushman/startup2024/README.md

  - **Application text content** - Consistent headings and descriptive text across pages.

  - **Application images** - Loaded and displayed background and profile images.

+ ## Service Deliverable
+For this deliverable, I built out the structure of my application using vite and javascript.

+ - **Login** Endpoint to authenticate users.

+-  **Upload wardrobe items** - Allows users to add items to their wardrobe.

+ - **Send outfits** - Allows users to share outfits with friends.

+ - **Retrieve outfits** - Fetches shared outfits for the user.

+ - **Next and previous outfits** - Navigation through the wardrobe outfits.

+ - **Save an outfit** - Allows users to save an outfit for later use.